woocommerce/woocommerce-google-analytics-integration/README.md

 1. Run `composer install` (_if you haven't done so already_)
 2. Run `npm run lint:php`

-Alternatively, run `npm run lint:php:diff` to run coding standards checks agains the current git diff.
 An explanation of output can be [found here](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Usage#printing-progress-information) e.g. what are the S's?

 ## Docs